 Over 40 years ago, Mayor Marion Barry dedicated local funding and doubled the size of the District’s Summer Youth Employment Program, which provides paid job opportunities and internships to DC youth ages 14 to 24.
 On-Ramps to Careers arranges for technology-focused internships, such as Green’s internship with Acquired Data Solutions.

 That opens up additional possibilities.
-“For 3 years, I self-funded our internship program,” explains Steve Seidel, owner of Acquired Data Solutions.
-Two years ago, Seidel transitioned the program to On-Ramps so that his team would have the opportunity to work with District youth who had previous job training through On-Ramps.
+“For 3 years, I self-funded our internship program,” explains Steve Seiden, owner of Acquired Data Solutions.
+Two years ago, Seiden transitioned the program to On-Ramps so that his team would have the opportunity to work with District youth who had previous job training through On-Ramps.

-Even without the pandemic, Seidel understands that businesses and colleges are increasingly turning to remote work and virtual interactions.
+Even without the pandemic, Seiden understands that businesses and colleges are increasingly turning to remote work and virtual interactions.

-“The whole foundation of my program is to help college interns understand that they need management skills in the workplace,” explains Seidel.
-Reflecting on the recent presidential election, Seidel comments that a lack of opportunity may have motivated many voters who supported Donald Trump.
+“The whole foundation of my program is to help college interns understand that they need management skills in the workplace,” explains Seiden.
+Reflecting on the recent presidential election, Seiden comments that a lack of opportunity may have motivated many voters who supported Donald Trump.

 On-Ramps to Careers continues to expand access to students like Zach Greene while also helping local businesses.
 On-Ramps’ current goal is to identify business partners throughout the country who want to help train D.C.’s next generation of leaders through technology internship programs.
 On-Ramp’s goal for summer 2021 is to place 300 DC students into IT internships.